yuanfeibi/wstun/readme.md

-# wstunnel
+#wstunnel

-Establish a TCP socket tunnel over web socket connection, for circumventing strict firewalls.
+Tools to establish a TCP socket tunnel over websocket connection, and to enstabilish a reverse tunnel over websocket connection, for circumventing the problems to the direct connection to the host behind a strict firewalls or the without of public IP.

-## Installation

-npm install wstunnel

-## Usage

-Run the websocket tunnel server at port 8080:
+##Usage

+##Using wstt.js executable
+Using the *wstt.js* executable located in *bin* directory:

+For running a websocket tunnel server:

-    wstunnel -s 8080
+    ./wstt.js -s 8080

-Run the websocket tunnel client:
+For running a websocket tunnel client:

-    wstunnel -tunnel 33:2.2.2.2:33 ws://host:8080
+    ./wstt.js -tunnel 33:2.2.2.2:33 ws://host:8080

 In the above example, client picks the final tunnel destination, similar to ssh tunnel.
 Alternatively for security reason, you can lock tunnel destination on the server end, example:

-    Server:
+**Server:**
-        wstunnel -s 8080 -t 2.2.2.2:33
+        ./wstt.js -s 8080 -t 2.2.2.2:33

-    Client:
+**Client:**
-        wstunnel -t 33 ws://server:8080
+        ./wstt.js -t 33 ws://server:8080

 In both examples, connection to localhost:33 on client will be tunneled to 2.2.2.2:33 on server via websocket connection in between.

+For running a websocket reverse tunnel server:

+    wstunnel -r -s 8080

+For running a websocket reverse tunnel client:

+    wstunnel -r 6666:2.2.2.2:33 ws://server:8080

+In the above example the client tells the server to open a TCP server on port 6666 and all connection on this port are tunneled to the client that is directely connected to 2.2.2.2:33

 ## Use case